HugoHasenbein/redmine_auto_resubmission/README.md

 1. You need at least one project having the plugin added as a module.

-Goto the Projects->Settings->Choose modules tab.
+Goto the `Projects` -> `Settings` -> `Choose` modules tab.
 Select Auto Resubmission and save.

 2. You need to have the proper privileges

-Goto Administration->Roles and Permissions->Select your role->Select Auto Resubmission: Check "Test resubmission-rules (x)" and "Recalculate resubmissions of all tickets (x)", the latter being very powerful.
+Goto `Administration` -> `Roles and Permissions` -> `Select your role` -> `Select Auto Resubmission`: Check "Test resubmission-rules (x)" and "Recalculate resubmissions of all tickets (x)", the latter being very powerful.

 3. Create two custom fields for issues

 Goto Adminstration->Custom fields

 a) create one first custom date-field and name it "Resubmission Date" (or what ever you like)
 b) create one second custom list-field and name ist "Resubmission Rule" (or what ever you like)

 4. Configure Plugin

 Goto Administration->Plugins->Redmine Auto Resubmission->Configure

 a) choose field for resubmission-date (the date field you have created in 3.)
 b) choose field for resubmission-rule (the rule field you have created in 3.)
 c) choose status for resubmission (this will be status, the issue is set to on resubmission)
 d) choose a line of text you want to add to a new issue journal on resubmission.
 Leave empty if you do not wish to add text.

 Press Apply-Button (Save)